gdaneels/adaptive-mcs-ga-simulator/README.md

 # adaptive-mcs-ga-simulator
 An extended 6TiSCH simulator for slot bonding with a genetic algorithm (GA) scheduler

-1) To let the simulator generate a topoogy based on experiment input parameters file (this should be ran in Python 2.7):
+1) To let the simulator generate a topoogy based on experiment input parameters file (Python 2.7):

         python runSim.py --genTopology=1 --topologyPath=../../topologies --json=input-example.json